rhodyprog4ds/BrownFall21/_sources/assignments/07-decision-tree.md

 1. Check the performance of the new decision tree with at least two performance metrics
 1. Did changing the parameter do what you expected?
 1. Choose a second parameter to change in the training that you think might improve the model and say why, then train a third decision tree
-1. Validate your third decision tree withat least two performance metrics.
+1. Validate your third decision tree with at least two performance metrics.
 1. Did changing the parameter do what you expected?